ePages-de/epages-devportal/_posts/2020/2020-07-30-how-to-localize-software-for-different-language-varieties.md

 ## Language varieties

 Each language has many different varieties, or forms of language.
 There are varieties for specific purposes, e.g. language that is being used for a public speech is different from language being spoken in a casual conversation.
 There are also varieties for specific linguistic styles: Teenagers, for example, speak a different variety of the same language than their parents.

-And then there's regional varieties.
+And then there are regional varieties.
 The differences between language varieties spoken in different regions of the same country or in different countries sharing the same language can range from subtle to "is that really still the same language"?

 So can you cover several countries with just one language?

 ## Yes and no

 Let's take German as an example.
-When localizing software for the German speaking market, this usually includes Germany, Austria and the German-speaking part of Switzerland and is typically referred to as the DACH region (DE-AT-CH).
+When localizing software for the German speaking market, this usually includes Germany, Austria, and the German-speaking part of Switzerland and is typically referred to as the DACH region (DE-AT-CH).

 **Yes**: German speakers of all three countries usually _understand_ Standard German.

-**No**: Standard German does not feel _local_ for speakers of Austrian Standard Germand and Swiss Standard German.
+**No**: Standard German does not feel _local_ for speakers of Austrian Standard German and Swiss Standard German.
 It is similar to how speakers of American English feel towards British English.
 It may sound "cute" in some cases, "weird" in others or downright incomprehensible in others.
 Spiffing, right?

 ## Support your local varieties

 If you go the extra mile to make your software product sound local, it will come more natural for speakers of all regional varieties to use your product.
 They won't frown upon "strange expressions", may smile when being greeted in a very local way and will unconsciously feel better about your product.

 And we all want happy users, right?